ethz-asl/aerial_mapper/README.md

 }
 ```
 ### Acknowledgment
 This work was partially funded by the European FP7 project SHERPA (FP7-600958) and the Federal office armasuisse Science and Technology under project number 050-45.
+Furthermore, the authors wish to thank [Lucas P. Teixeira](https://github.com/weblucas) from the [Vision for Robotics Lab](http://www.iris.ethz.ch/the-institute/vision-for-robotics-lab.html) at ETH Zurich for sharing scripts that bridge the gap between Blender and Gazebo.